lithops-cloud/lithops/docs/source/compute_config/knative.md

 ### Option 2 - IBM IKS:

-5. Access to the [IBM dashboard](https://cloud.ibm.com/kubernetes/landing) and create a new Kubernetes cluster.
+5. Access the [IBM dashboard](https://cloud.ibm.com/kubernetes/landing) and create a new Kubernetes cluster.

 6. Once the cluster is running, follow the instructions of the "Actions"--> "Connect via CLI" option of the dashboard to configure the *kubectl* client in your local machine.